From affine algebraic racks to Leibniz algebras and Yang-Baxter operators: Preliminaries

 \subsection{Pointed racks}

 To motivate the definition of a pointed rack object, we begin in the set-theoretic setting of ordinary rack and quandle theory.
-Recall (from, say, \cite{kinyon}) that a \emph{pointed rack} consists of a set $Q$, a distinguished element $e\in Q$ called the \emph{unit} or \emph{identity}, and two binary operations $\tr,\tr\inv\colon Q\times Q\to Q$ satisfying the following five axioms\footnote{Some authors swap the roles of $\tr$ and $\tr\inv$ in the definition of a rack.
+Recall (from, say, \cite{kinyon}) that a \emph{pointed rack} consists of a set $Q$, a distinguished element $e\in Q$ called the \emph{unit} or \emph{identity}, and two binary operations $\tr,\tr\inv\colon Q^2\to Q$ satisfying the following five axioms\footnote{Some authors swap the roles of $\tr$ and $\tr\inv$ in the definition of a rack.
 Of course, this choice is purely notational.
 This paper adopts the convention that $\tr$ is left-distributive because this seems to be the more common convention in the literature on Lie racks and quandle varieties.} for all elements $x,y,z\in Q$: \begin{enumerate}[(Q1)] \item (Invertability) $(x\tr y)\tr\inv x=y=x\tr(y\tr\inv x)$. \item (Left-distributivity) $x\tr(y\tr z)=(x\tr y)\tr (x\tr z)$. \item (Right-distributivity) $(x\tr\inv y)\tr\inv z=(x\tr\inv z)\tr\inv(y\tr\inv z)$. \item (Fixing) $e\tr x=x$. \item (Fixedness) $x\tr e=e$. \end{enumerate} If $x\tr(x\tr y)=y$ (equivalently, $x\tr y= y\tr\inv x$) for all $x,y\in Q$, then we say that $Q$ is \emph{involutory}.
 If $x\tr x=x$ for all $x\in Q$, then we say that $Q$ is \emph{idempotent} or a \emph{(pointed) quandle}.
-If $Q$ and $R$ are pointed racks, then a function $\phi\colon Q\to R$ is called a \emph{pointed rack homomorphism} if